sp3Shree/Capstone-consulting/README.md

 - Matplotlib, Seaborn (Visualization)

 ## Results
-Developed predictive models that significantly improve appointment conversion rates.
+Developed predictive models that significantly improve appointment conversion rates.<br />
-Provided industry partners with strategies for reducing no-shows and optimizing schedules.
+Provided industry partners with strategies for reducing no-shows and optimizing schedules.<br />
 Insights can be adapted to other appointment-based industries facing similar challenges.